MarkDanilchenko/Tutorials/README.md

         }
     ```

-    - for another password preset it should be **changed FIRST** in ./.env.public `DJANGO_SUPERUSER_PASSWORD=` and then run point 4.1.
+    - for another password preset it should be **changed FIRST** in ./.env.public `DJANGO_SUPERUSER_PASSWORD=` and then run point 4.1 again.

     4.3 For changing already existing superuser's password (not password preset):

     ```sh
-    docker exec -it server python manage.py changepassword admin
+    docker exec -it server python3 manage.py changepassword admin
     ```

     - you will be prompted to set another password.